 Of important note, Santa Fe is also a city of artists.
 Santa Fe has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Santa Fe’s character.

 Also of interest is that Santa Fe has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.59% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Santa Fe telecommute to their jobs.
+Overall, about 7.49% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Santa Fe is a somewhat ethnically-diverse city.
+Santa Fe is an extremely ethnically-diverse city.
 The people who call Santa Fe home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Santa Fe, accounting for 54.08% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Santa Fe residents report their race to be White, followed by Native American.
-Santa Fe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 48.61% of the city’s residents.
 Important ancestries of people in Santa Fe include English, Irish, Italian, and Scottish.

 The most common language spoken in Santa Fe is English.
 Other important languages spoken here include Spanish and French.